 Specific Nomination Guidelines:

 Nominations may be submitted by any Coast Guard member or civilian employee in the form of a memorandum, not to exceed two pages.
 Each nomination must be typed using Times New Roman (12 point) font with one inch margins.
 A same page or new page endorsement from the recommended members chain of command must be included. .
 Nominations must be forwarded to Commandant (CG-12C) via the chain of command.
 If a commanding officer is nominated, the next level command shall endorse the nomination.
-All recommendations must be received by 15 November 2013.
+All recommendations must be received by TBD.

 The award will be presented at an appropriate ceremony in conjunction with other Inspirational Leadership Awards sponsored by Commandant (CG-12C).
 Commandant (CG-12C) will fund the travel expenses of the award recipient.